In Sept 2009 a team of six of us visited the Gros Morne National Park to hike the rugged Long Range Traverse. See this link for a story of our hike.

 More information can be found on the Parks Canada website at this link.

-Click on YouTube below to get a good idea what this hike is like.
+Click on this YouTube link to get a good idea what this hike is like.
 This excellent video with a haunting musical accompaniment was made by a couple who did the hike shortly after we did.